cnedwards/cnedwards.github.io/_pages/about.md

 News
 =====
+* Excited to have [Chemreasoner](https://arxiv.org/abs/2402.10980) accepted at ICML24!
+Really excited about this direction of integrating simulations with LLMs for molecular discovery!

 * I'll be organizing the first ["Language + Molecules" workshop at ACL24](https://language-plus-molecules.github.io/) in Bangkok and presenting an introductory tutorial earlier at EACL24 in Malta!
 I'm very excited to contribute to building a community in this impactful new research area.

 <img src="https://cnedwards.com/images/logo3_inkscape_background.png?raw=true" alt="L+M Logo" style="width: 200px;"/>